microsoft/pxt/docs/blog/microbit/csintro-japanese.md

 # Micro:bit Intro to CS curriculum is now available in Japanese

-We are pleased to announce that the 14-week [Introduction to CS](https://makecode.microbit.org/courses/csintro) curriculum is now available and fully translated in Japanese!
-Now you can browse all contents in Intro to CS in Japanese.
-Translation is done by a [team](http://lazylabo.com/) of Japanese live in Seattle area since September with help from Makecode team.
-To browse the content in Japanese, switch language settings on [makecode](http://makecode.microbit.org/) or change language settings on your browser.
-Hope this helps users in Japan could leverage the curriculum much easier.
+We are pleased to announce that the 14-week [Introduction to CS](https://makecode.microbit.org/courses/csintro) curriculum is now available and fully translated into Japanese!
+Now you can read all of the contents of the Intro to CS course in Japanese.
+The translation was completed by a [team](http://lazylabo.com/) of Japanese living in the Seattle area.
+The effort started in September and, with some help from MakeCode team, it's now finished.
+To browse the content in Japanese, switch the language settings in [MakeCode](http://makecode.microbit.org/) or change the language settings on your browser.
+We Hope this helps users in Japan benefit even more from the curriculum.
 Enjoy!

 ## ~ hint

-Learn more about help with translating MakeCode at https://makecode.com/translate.
+Learn more about helping translate MakeCode at https://makecode.com/translate.

 ## ~

-- Lazylabo and MakeCode team
+-- [LazyLabo](http://lazylabo.com) and the MakeCode team